elaird/hcalraw/readme.txt

 ---------------
 | Quick Start |
 ---------------
-ssh lxplus.cern.ch #or some other host
+ssh lxplus5.cern.ch #or some other host

 #if you have git and a github account:
 git clone git@github.com:elaird/hcalraw.git